Wire-Network/wire-docs/docs/api-reference/wire-cdt/how-to-guides/multi-index/how-to-modify-data-in-a-multi-index-table.md

 Make sure you have the following prerequisites in place:

-* An Antelope development environment, for details consult the [Get Started Guide](https://docs.eosnetwork.com/docs/latest/getting-started/),
+* A Wire development environment, for details consult the [Get Started Guide](https://docs.eosnetwork.com/docs/latest/getting-started/),
 * A multi-index `testab` table instance which stores `user` objects indexed by the primary key which is of type `sysio::name`.
 Consult the section [How to instantiate a multi-index table](./how-to-instantiate-a-multi-index-table) to learn how to set it up.

 ## Procedure